TechJunkie is a BOX20 Media Company

 The likelihood of developing one of these ailments grows the more you stay seated, which has sinister implications for those of us who spend most of our days behind a desk.
-Enter the “bike desk”—an incredibly simple yet ingenious solution to getting exercise while your working either at home or at the office.
-These contraptions operate exactly as they sound, by allowing you to either passively or actively workout while you get work done.
+Enter the “bike desk”—an incredibly simple yet ingenious solution to getting exercise while working either at home or at the office.
+These contraptions operate precisely as they sound: they allow you to either passively or actively work out while you get work done.
 It’s the definition of a win-win scenario, and there are a variety of bike desks to choose from, depending on your specific needs.